csd1100/terrainium/README.md

 ### constructors and destructors

-- When `construct` or `deconstruct` command is run, 2 types of processes are spawned.
+- When `construct` or `destruct` command is run, 2 types of processes are spawned.

 1. `foreground` - Which are run in shell activated by `terrainium enter` command.
 2. `background` - which are separate processes started in background and logs for